resort-crm-org/resort-crm-frontend/README.md

 🌐 **[https://resort-crm-by-dk.vercel.app](https://resort-crm-by-dk.vercel.app)**

 The application is automatically deployed from the main branch and benefits from Vercel's global CDN for optimal performance.

+## Known Limitations

+- The frontend requires an active backend service to perform CRUD operations.
+- Backend availability may affect real-time data updates.
+- Authentication and role-based access control are not implemented in the current version.

 ## Quality Assurance